RaymondDoerr/emp/README.md

 # **<WARNING: INCOMPLETE DOCS BELOW>**

 ## Description:
-This mod converts every panel on the Voron to a well sealed, removable magnetic doors with all-magnetic hinges.
+This mod converts every panel on the Voron to a well sealed, removable magnetic doors with all-magnetic >180° (Closer to 200°) degree hinges.
 All panels function as doors and are removable with no hardware what so ever, just yank 'em out!

 There are 2 variants of this panel mod: